Do you know how honey is produced and how important are bees for agriculture?

 This region is a premier cultural destination, with museums showcasing its history and art.
 Additionally, Heraklion offers breathtaking natural landscapes, including gorges, beaches, and traditional villages that preserve local customs and culinary traditions.

-Heraklion city was known during the Byzantine period by the name of Castro.
+Heraklion city was known during the Byzantine period as Castro.
 It was a small, walled town.
 Arab Saracens occupied Crete in 823 AD and chose Heraklion as their capital.
-The city attained great prosperity, the port, however, became a warehouse for pirate booty and a centre for hostage trading.
+The city attained great prosperity; however, the port became a warehouse for pirate booty and a centre for hostage trading.
 The Byzantines retook Crete in 961 AD.
 In the 13th century, Heraklion came under Venetian rule.
-Maintaining it as the island’s capital, they surrounded it with a large wall, making it the strongest fortress in the Eastern Mediterranean, the largest portion of the walls still stands today.
+Maintaining it as the island’s capital, they surrounded it with a large wall, making it the strongest fortress in the Eastern Mediterranean.
+The largest portion of the walls still stands today.

 The great painter El Greco was born there in 1541.

-A siege of the city by the Ottoman Turks began in 1647 and lasted for 22 years.
-The city was destroyed following its fall, but the Ottomans also chose it to be their new capital.
-Heraklion was liberated in 1913 and incorporated into modern Greece along with the rest of Crete.
+The Ottoman Turks began sieging the city in 1647, which lasted 22 years.
+The city was destroyed following its fall, but the Ottomans chose it as their new capital.
+Heraklion was liberated in 1913 and incorporated into modern Greece and the rest of Crete.

 The four Regions of Crete